tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/下载中心/更新日志/更新日志（Web & 小程序 & uni-app）_intl_en.md

 - The browser environment was misjudged during Taro 3.0+ integration.
 - When the image type and size verification failed, there were errors in the returned data structure.

 ### 2.9.1 @2020.12.23

 **Bug fixing**

-Fixed the issue where a compilation error occurred when [tim-wx-sdk.js](https://www.npmjs.com/package/tim-wx-sdk) was imported into the basic library v2.14.1 of WeChat Developer Tools.
+A compilation error occurred when [tim-wx-sdk.js](https://www.npmjs.com/package/tim-wx-sdk) was imported into the basic library 2.14.1 of Developer Tools.

 ### 2.9.0 @2020.12.15

 **New features**

 - The [createTextAtMessage](https://web.sdk.qcloud.com/im/doc/en/SDK.html#createTextMessage) API allows users to specify @ a specific member or @ all members during a group chat.
-- [Message](https://web.sdk.qcloud.com/im/doc/en/Message.html) adds the `namecard` attribute to display group members' group name cards (i.e., their nicknames in a group).
+- [Message](https://web.sdk.qcloud.com/im/doc/en/Message.html) adds the `namecard` attribute to display group members’ group name cards (i.e., their nicknames in a group).

 ### 2.8.5 @2020.11.23

 **Changes**

 The [logout](https://web.sdk.qcloud.com/im/doc/en/SDK.html#logout) API can be called when the SDK is not ready.